 The docu maker Leslee Udwin paid Mukesh and Nirbhaya’s parents (revealed later) to say certain things that Mukesh didn’t even know or had no education to understand.
 This article details out 31 reasons that show India’s Daughter was scripted by Leslee to make Mukesh say certain things that had further incriminated him and contributed to ‘public outrage’.
 Even UN secretary general expressed his concern following this.
 The views expressed by Mukesh were not only considered as his views but of general Indian males and was used against him to show to the abominable category of human he was.
 A significant factor in this verdict.

-When we understand that Leslee Udwin did all this not only for her own popularity and showing India in bad light (she flouted many Indian laws, cheated her Indian co-producers and a criminal case is pending against her), that added immensely to the so called ‘public outrage’ against the accused and influenced the decision.
+When we understand that Leslee Udwin did all this not only for her own popularity and showing India in a bad light (she flouted many Indian laws, cheated her Indian co-producers and a criminal case is pending against her), that added immensely to the so-called ‘public outrage’ against the accused and influenced the decision.

 So if anyone needs to be punished for shaking public conscience for doing business with the plight of a rape victim, that would be Leslee Udwin herself who should be considered as guilty of a crime as serious as ‘waging war against India’ by her abominable documentary and should immediately be arrested for war crimes.